 Different team personnel, as well as spectators, may decide to be umpires once in a while and make comments or argue with umpires.

 You must have complete tolerance with spectators.
 Ignore them completely at all times.
 Use the on-site administrator to handle the situation if any spectator uses profanity or makes personal threats.
+If you spend any of your time on the field listening to fans or giving significant credibility to what fans say, you are bound to hurt your game.
+Keep in mind, few fans know much about the rules of mechanics.
+Let their comments fall to the ground with no reaction.

 Base, Assistant coach and Pitching coaches